Skip to main content

 Where’s the Best Après?

-Morzine is home to several great drinking holes – including Beanies, Haka Bar, Chez Roger, Bar Robinson, Bec Jaune and Dixie Bar, to name but a few.
+Morzine is home to several great drinking holes – including Crepu, Haka Bar, Bar Robinson, Bec Jaune and Dixie Bar, to name but a few.

-It also boasts a pretty decent array of options for live music and dancing, with Laury's the pick of the clubs and Le Tremplin best for letting loose under the stars for après in Morzine, especially on Wednesday nights.
+It also boasts a pretty decent array of options for dancing, with Cavern the pick for live music and Le Tremplin best for letting loose under the stars for après in Morzine.
 Also if you are up in Avoriaz, you can experience La Folie Douce.

 Méribel, however, is home to two of the finest institutions in the Alps in Le Rond-Point (also known as Ronny’s), and their own branch of La Folie Douce.
 Both are packed to the rafters with Brits in high spirits, and offer something slightly different.